YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 ### Preprocessing
 #### Color Space
 ---
-Nvidia model used YUV color space, and there are also other color spaces which could recognize the boudary of road and not-road part
+I followed the Nvidia model with YUV color space, and there are also other color spaces which could recognize the boudary of road and not-road part.

-The following figure shows the view of 10 frames in (1) YUV color space, (2) Y channel, (3) U channel and (4) V channel respectively
+The following figure shows the view of 10 frames in YUV color space

 ![alt text][image10]

+Y channel

 ![alt text][image11]

+U channel

 ![alt text][image12]

+V channel

 ![alt text][image13]